-- Aplastic anaemia – this rare, life-threatening anaemia occurs when your bone marrow doesn’t make enough red blood cells.
+Aplastic anaemia – this rare, life-threatening anemia occurs when your bone marrow doesn’t make enough red blood cells.
 It is commonly caused by autoimmune diseases, infections, certain medications, inherited genetic changes, and exposure to toxins, etc.

 How is Anaemia diagnosed?

 One of our haematology doctors will ask you about your symptoms, and medical and family history, and examine you on the day of your appointment at our Anaemia Clinic.
 Our hospital offers a complete range of diagnostics to detect anaemia and identify the underlying cause, ensuring each patient receives the best possible treatment.
 Tests used to diagnose anaemia include:

 Blood tests – complete blood count to measure the amount of haemoglobin in the blood and show the size and shape of RBCs.
 Other blood tests may include vitamin B12 and folate levels, ferritin and iron saturation levels, blood chemistry tests, etc.

 Urine test – to detect blood in the urine.

 Bone marrow biopsy – a bone marrow test is rarely required and only will be done by a specialist in the hospital.

 If you’ve been diagnosed with anaemia, you may be recommended additional tests to determine the cause.

 How is Anaemia treated?